thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_5.md

 ### Using LLVM

 - So far, with version `5.0.0rc12`, compiling fails with error `ld.lld: error: unable to find library -lnuma` and `-ludev`.
-To solve
+To solve, ins

     - install libnuma
     - create link for libudev: `ln -sf /lib64/libudev.so.0.5.1 /home1/p001cao/app/compiler/llvm-17/lib/libudev.so.0`